mohammad5305/pytest.nvim/README.md

 ## TODO
 * separate class snippet and function snippet
-* put result of tests on signcolumn
 * better asking style when opts[testDir] not exist
 * test multi function and more docstring
 * checking for performance when putting user commands in setup()
+* distinct the report string